 The company is exposed to movements in the gold price.
 It maintains an unhedged gold inventory of approximately 40kg which is allowed to float up and down by a maximum of 24kg before being corrected by a market trade.
-This is a smaller position than in previous years.

 We also keep up to about 30% (£8m) of our shareholders funds in US\$.